Home » Trending Now 🔥 » Queer Burnout: How Minority Stress Leaves Gay Men Exhausted

 • Digital boundary: Choose one daily news-check time and mute triggering accounts (Fowler et al., 2023)2.

-• Observe a peer space: Spend a week quietly engaging with an LGBTQ+ group or online forum (Peel et al., 2023)7.
+• Observe a peer space: Research an LGBTQ+ group or online forum that shares your interests and consider joining (Peel et al., 2023)7.

-Bottom line: Queer burnout is a real, evidence-based response to systemic social inequalities—not a personal failure.
-With supportive community, healthy boundaries, affirming care, and advocacy, it is possible to beat this issue and restore balance and resilience (Meyer, 20035; Frost and Meyer, 2023)3.
+Bottom line: Queer burnout is not a personal failure.
+With affirming support, healthier boundaries, a supportive community, and other conditions that reduce minority stress, it is possible to lessen the impact of burnout and build resilience over time (Meyer, 20035; Frost & Meyer, 2023)3.

 References

 1. American Psychological Association.
+APA.
 (2021).
 APA Guidelines for Psychological Practice with Sexual Minority Persons.
 Apa.org. https://www.apa.org/about/policy/psychological-sexual-minority-persons.pdf

 2. Fowler, J. A., Buckley, L., Muir, M., Viskovich, S., Paradisis, C., Parnian Zanganeh, & Dean, J. (2023).
 Digital mental health interventions: A narrative review of what is important from the perspective of LGBTQIA+ people.
 Journal of Clinical Psychology, 79(11). https://doi.org/10.1002/jclp.23571